David Lanius

 Research

-My main area of specialisation is philosophy of language, epistemology, logic, and argumentation theory.
-I am interested in how to make philosophy fruitful to societal issues and in how to teach philosophy to students in universities and schools.
-Part of my research concerns thus questions of applied philosophy, philosophy of education, and the didactics of philosophy.
+My area of specialisation is applied philosophy, philosophy of education, the didactics of philosophy, philosophy of language, epistemology, logic, and argumentation theory.
+I am particularly interested in how to make philosophy fruitful to societal issues and in how to teach philosophy to students in universities and schools.

 My current research focus